mdsufz/OrtSuite/README.md

 Institution: Microbial Systems Data Science group, Helmholtz Center for Environmental Research, Department of Environmental Microbiology, Leipzig, Germany

 All feedback is welcome.
 For errors and bugs, please open a new Issue thread on this github page, and we will try to address them as soon as possible.
-For general feedback you can contact us at msds@ufz.de.
+For general feedback you can contact us at mds@ufz.de.